Can I Refuse a Colonoscopy Screening?

 Take the first step and fill out our appointment request form.

 You’re turning 45, maybe 50, and haven’t yet scheduled your first colonoscopy.
-For a whole slew of reasons, you may be postponing your colonoscopy screening or avoiding it all together.
+For a whole slew of reasons, you may feel that colonoscopies are unnecessary which leads you to postponing your colonoscopy screening, refusing it or avoiding it all together.
 Maybe you’re confident you already have your colorectal health under control or you’re not looking forward to prepping for the procedure.

-Here are some of the most common excuses for putting off your colonoscopy and my responses to them from the standpoint of a gastroenterologist.
+Here are some of the most common excuses for avoiding your colonoscopy and my responses to them from the standpoint of a gastroenterologist.
 In brief, please don’t delay this potentially life-saving screening!

 1. The idea of a colonoscopy makes me feel uncomfortable.